JofArnold/about/README.md

 Most of my spare time is spent on blockchain dev specialising in zero knowledge proofs.

 I have a slightly strange history involving nuclear reactor inspection robots, Russian space craft, motorsport, fuel injection systems and a couple of startups.
-You  Can find out more on my site below.
+You  can find out more on my site below.

 # Socials